djjd47130/JDLib/README.md

 A flexible record type with class operators to cast between RGB, HSV, CMYK, and custom color management.

+- Implicitly cast to and from `TColor`.
+- Direct RGB value support.
+- Direct HSV value support.
+- Directly CMYK value support.
+- Alpha transparency support.
+[IN DEVELOPMENT]
+- JD standard color support.

 ## Point and Rect Records
 **TJDPoint** and **TJDRect** [FULLY FUNCTIONAL]

 Flexible record types with class operators to cast between `TPoint`/`TRect`, `TPointF`/`TRectF`, and `TGPPoint`/`TGPRect`.

+- `TJDPoint` and `TJDRect` naturally use Single for X/Y values.
+- Implicitly cast `TJDPoint` to and from `TPoint`, `TPointF`, and `TGPPoint`.
+- Implicitly cast `TJDRect` to and from `TRect`, `TRectF`, and `TGPRect`.
+- Helpful control methods such as `Move`, `Inflate`, `Deflate`.
+- Helpful referemce methods such as `TJDRect.TopRight` point.